Teddy22/CS-4320-Internet-Programming/README.md

 The client will send a payment request to the server with the given input parameters.
 Then, the client will take the payment amount and send to the server a balance request where the month number is one more than the term of the loan.
 The client should print the payment amount (suitably labeled) formatted to two decimal places.
 The client should print the balance amount (suitably labeled) as received.

-Note that, with sane input, the balance printed should be very close to 0.